-Every year at Broad Street brings a new challenge.
+Every year at the Independence Blue Cross Broad Street Run brings a new challenge.
 This year was the least amount I’ve run, and I was in the worst fitness I’ve been in going into the race.
-Worst, shouldn’t be read as a bad thing as I’ve been enjoying other things such as hiking and swimming.
+Worst, shouldn’t be read like a bad thing as I’ve been enjoying other things such as hiking and swimming.

-We got to the stadium around 6 am.
+We got to North Philadelphia and high school around 6 am.
 Broad Street is a 10-mile race straight down Broad Street, so you have to take transportation up.
-With 40,000 people it’s imperative to be early.
+With 40,000 runners it’s imperative to be early.
 We made it up to the start line by 7 am.
 Once we got out, it was pouring rain.
-Like a significant race, you have to wait around.
-So we waited around for an hour.
+Like any significant race, you have to wait around.
+So we waited around the start area for an hour.
 It was cold and rainy.

-Finally, we were off.
+Finally, we were off for the Broad Street 10 miler.
+The race starts are 8 am for the elites and red corral.
 I hadn’t started around purple before so it was a new experience being bumper to bumper with everyone for the first mile.
 You literally can’t move in any direction but straight.

 The first mile went off without any note.
 I ran a 6:40 and I felt decent.
 My legs felt stiff.
 They didn’t feel ready to run hard, but I felt like I could run faster than the last 10 Miler.